Dlloydev/ESP32-ESP32S2-AnalogWrite/README.md

 ##### Description

-This function reports the pin status of a specific channel
+This function returns the pin that's attached to the specified channel.

 **Syntax**